joeldodich/zubridge/packages/electron/docs/api-reference.md

 An object with:

 - `unsubscribe(windows?)`: Function to unsubscribe windows from the store.
-When called without arguments, unsubscribes all windows.
+When called without arguments, unsubscribes all windows and cleans up IPC handlers.
+When called with an array of windows, only unsubscribes those specific windows.
 - `subscribe(windows)`: Function to subscribe additional windows to the store.
 Returns an object with an `unsubscribe` method.
 - `getSubscribedWindows()`: Function to get all currently subscribed window IDs.